xmidt-org/docs/content/docs/operating/getting_started/talaria.md

   fixed:
     - http://<HOSTNAME>:6200
 ```
-Where HOSTNAME is you DNS record, docker container, or ip address.
+Where HOSTNAME is your DNS record, docker container, or ip address.

-_**NOTE**_: if you have domain or host certificates available we recommend
+_**NOTE**_: if you have domain or host certificates available, we recommend
 always running the service (and all components in the service) in https mode.

 ## Consul
-For a consul managed list of talarias and caduceuses, the service block in talaria's configuration should look similar to the example below:
+For a consul managed list of talarias, the service block in talaria's configuration should look similar to the example below:

 ```yaml
 service: